Explore Sukhothai: A Guide to Thailand’s First Kingdom

 Ramkhamhaeng National Museum

 This museum was opened in 1964 and is a part of the historical park.
 Most of the artifacts of this place were donated by Phra Ratchaprasittkhikhun.
-The objects collection of this place consists of sculptures of Hindu gods, Buddha statues and images, sculptures, and antiques from the past.
+The object collection of this place consists of sculptures of Hindu gods, Buddha statues and images, sculptures, and antiques from the past.

-The entry fee for this museum is 150 Bahts and open all week( 9 am to 4 pm)
+The entry fee for this museum is 150 Bahts and it is open all week (9 am to 4 pm)

 Wat Si Chum

-Wat Si Chum is a wall-only structure that if you approach from the north, you will see the face of Buddha appearing through the gaps of the wall.
+Wat Si Chum is a wall-only structure; if you approach from the north, you will see the face of Buddha appearing through the gaps of the wall.
 The Buddha inside the temple is extremely huge and divine to see.
 This is a must-visit place if you are in Sukhothai because of the cultural history attached to it.

-The place is open all week from 7:30 am to 5 pm and the price is 20 Bahts for Thai citizens and 100 Bahts for non-Thai citizens.
-Also, be aware of people selling flowers near the entrance as they sell them for more than the actual price.
+The place is open all week from 7:30 am to 5 pm, and the price is 20 Bahts for Thai citizens and 100 Bahts for non-Thai citizens.
+Also, be aware of people selling flowers near the entrance, as they sell them for more than the actual price.

 Wat Mahathat